circusbred/CatsJS/README.md

 #CatsJS

-The goal of this project is to create a light-weight DOM API that optionally supports legacy browsers.
+The goal of this project is to create a light-weight DOM API that optionally supports legacy browsers.  *This project is currently "pre-alpha" and is subject to major changes.*

 ## Currently Supported APIs